 The purpose of a company intranet is to provide a private, secured online network where employees can create content, communicate, collaborate, manage tasks and events, and develop the company culture.
 It’s your company’s home-base, team touchpoint, central repository, multifunctional communication tool, and more.

-Here are 37 intranet ideas to create the best company intranet:
+Here are 37 intranet examples to create the best company intranet:

 1. Make files and documents accessible in your company intranet.